 All fouls and misconducts shall result in an indirect free kick with the opponents five (5) yards away.
 All free kicks are indirect and a goal may not be scored until the ball has been played or touched by a second player of either team.
 There will be no penalty kicks.
 All free kicks may be DRIBBLES or KICKS.

-Note: the idea behind the restart rules is to introduce the concepts of out-of-bounds and the resulting restarts.
-The use of DRIBBLE-INS is to provide players with more opportunities to handle the ball and de-emphasize the BIG kick which so many young players have trouble avoiding.
-While BIG kicks are fun we should encourage ball control and dribbling first, there are plenty of opportunities for BIG kicks during the course of the game.
+The use of DRIBBLES is to provide players with more opportunities to handle the ball and de-emphasize the BIG kick which so many young players have trouble avoiding.
+While BIG kicks are fun we should encourage ball control and dribbling first.

 No slide tackles.
 Sliding to kick the ball is allowed if no opposing players are in the vicinity.
 Sliding into opposing players will result in a foul.